“Nothing was ever built like it, neither before nor after… If it is no longer that way, it remains a great city.”

-This website is an expanding record and map of the architectural remnants of Roman 'Byzantine' Constantinople, 330-1453.
+This website is an expanding record of the architectural remnants of Roman 'Byzantine' Constantinople, 330-1453.

 Just add horses.

 In truth, while there is quite a lot left, most of it is in poor shape.
 At all but a handful of sites, your mind's eye has some very serious work to do.
 The more I learn, the more I blame earthquakes, the Fourth Crusade and the heady pace of urban development of modern Istanbul.

 To manage this reality, I've categorized every feature on this site by its current condition: